Crossing Paths with Wildlife Image

 • Make sure children are close to you and within your sight at all times.

 • Reduce the likelihood of an encounter or an attack by being alert of your surroundings.
-Look around — scan the sides of hills, behind rock outcroppings, under bushes and vegetation.
+Look around — scan the sides of hills, the areas around rock outcroppings and under bushes and other vegetation.

 • Bring bear deterrent spray and make sure it's stored somewhere handy.